ashayp22/Air-Notability-with-ML/README.md

 ## How it works: ##
 1. First, the computer tracks your orange highlighter based on its colors and draws its path.
 It does this by using contours and masks.
-2. Next, the computer crops out the path of the highlighter using contours, resizes and reforats the colors, and feeds it into a convolutional neural network
+2. Next, the computer crops out the path of the highlighter using contours, resizes and reformats the colors, and feeds it into a convolutional neural network
 3. The CNN spits out a letter, A-Z
 4. Prior to all of this, the CNN was trained using the EMNIST dataset